Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Dodge Charger are $1,634 annually for full coverage.
-Comprehensive costs approximately $332 a year, collision insurance costs $582, and liability coverage costs $520.
-Buying just liability costs as little as $592 a year, and insurance for high-risk drivers costs around $3,528.
-Teen drivers cost the most to insure at up to $6,168 a year.
+U.S. average insurance prices for a Dodge Charger are $1,634 every 12 months including full coverage.
+Comprehensive costs approximately $332 each year, collision costs $582, and liability costs $520.
+A policy with just liability insurance costs as little as $592 a year, with coverage for high-risk drivers costing around $3,528.
+Teens pay the highest rates at $6,168 a year or more.

 Average premium for full coverage: $1,634